rpatidar/myblog/src/pages/blog/designing-api-interfaces-lesson-1.md

 }
 ```

-but wait, this will break your client isn't it ?, or you create one more overloading method and ask your client to migrate from old to new one and then you delete the old overloading ? the developer time is gone in most of time rotating this, building, updating and finding who fails next and cleaning up.
+But wait, this will break your client isn't it ? or you create one more overloading method and ask your client to migrate from old to new one and then you delete the old overloading ?
+Developer time is gone in most of time rotating this, building, updating and finding who fails next and cleaning up.

 This can be fixed if we would have encapsulated the objects under a class and taken it as object instead of functional parameters.
 **Provider**